 This website is in the process of construction - much more information available soon.

-Dr Susie Weir, Dr David Pouncey, Dr Andy Simpson, Dr Anne Cain and Prof Mike Thomas outside Minchinhampton Surgery, our new partner Dr Hein le Roux will appear here soon.
+Dr Susie Weir, Dr David Pouncey, Dr Andy Simpson, Dr Anne Cain and Prof Mike Thomas outside Minchinhampton Surgery, our new partners Dr Hein le Roux and Dr Pippa Xerri will appear here soon.

-Prof Thomas has left the partnership in the spring to become a Professor of Primary Care Research at Southampton University.
+Prof Thomas has left the partnership to become a Professor of Primary Care Research at Southampton University.
 He will continue to work one day a week at the surgery on an associate basis.
 Our new partner is Dr Pippa Xerri.